MeasurementPhenotype Tutorial¶

 Till now we have seen how to select patients that have any recorded event of the measurement type defined by our codelist.
 MeasurementPhenotype allows further selection of patients based on the measurement value.
 To do this, we define the value_filter keyword argument to either a single threshold value or to an allowed value range.

-Using the value_filter of MeasurementPhenotype, I can ask questions such as 'which patients had a measurement greater than 200 in the pre index period?'.
+Using the value_filter of MeasurementPhenotype, we can ask questions such as 'which patients had a measurement greater than 130 in the pre index period?'.

 Output tables return only patient ids that fulfill our CodelistPhenotype criteria and are within the ranges defined by our value_filter.
 Unless return_value is defined, only patient_ids are returned (one row per patient).